US Federal Tax Form 1040NR or 1040NREZ due April 15, 2015

 Q: Do I have to file a tax form?

-A: If you were present in the U.S. during 2014 and hold a non-immigrant visa other than B1/B2, you must file at least one U.S. federal tax form.
-F-2 dependents and J-2 dependents may also need to file tax forms as well.
+A: If you were present in the U.S. during 2014 and hold a non-immigrant visa other than B1/B2, you must file at least one U.S. federal tax form (Form 8843).
+F-2 dependents and J-2 dependents will also need to file tax forms.
 If you were not in the U.S. at any time in 2014, you do not need to file a form.

 Q: I received no funding from U.S. sources in 2014.
 Do I still have to file a tax form?

-A: Non-residents in the U.S. under an F-1, F-2, J-1, J-2 immigration status still have to complete the Form 8843 even if they received no income in 2014.
+A: Non-residents in the U.S. under an F-1, F-2, J-1, J-2 immigration status must complete the Form 8843 if they were present at any time in the U.S. in 2014 even if they received no income in 2014.
 Please see our Glacier Tax Prep 'No Income' handout for more information.
 Students and dependents in this category may still use the Glacier Tax Prep software for assistance.

 Q: How do I know if I am a resident or non-resident for U.S. federal income tax purpose?